Rachel Speght: Mortalities Memorandum with a Dreame Prefixed

 At age 24, Speght published Mortalities Memorandum with a Dreame Prefixed (London, 1621), a volume of two poems that urge and offer a Christian meditation on death, and defend the education of women.
 She dedicates it to her godmother, Mary Hill Moundford.
 The piece received little attention compared to A Mouzell for Melastomus.

 Speght gives more insight into her sense of self in her volume of poetry.
 The first poem called The Dreame, which is one of only two published dream visions written by a woman in the early modern period, defends the education of women with an allegory of the writer's struggle to enter the world of learning and her devastating departure from it.
 According to The Dreame, women's education is necessary to both improve women's minds, and most importantly, to save their souls.
 It claims that women and men are suited to education on the same basis – the equality of intellect – and that God requires the use of all talents from both sexes.
 Near the end of the poem, an unnamed event related to gender causes her to cease her educational pursuits, after which, her mother dies, and her writing must cease.

 Mortalities Memorandum is a Christian meditation on death written in the conventional Protestant style of moral essay.
 Speght uses both classical and scriptural references in her poem to urge the reader to meditate on and prepare for death.

 The two poems are most often studied separately as unrelated works because of their differences in style, tone and stated purpose.
 However, as a preface, some say that The Dreame cannot help but influence the reader's interpretation of Mortalities Memorandum.
 Because Speght believed, as a Calvinist, that one's god-given talent must be used for the benefit of the common good, Speght believed writing to be her true Christian vocation.
 Drawing the themes of the devastating and damning cessation of her true vocation together with a meditation on death perhaps reflects that Speght viewed life as a "prison which denies women the liberating salvation of education for their minds and their souls" (Vecchi, 3).

-According to scholar Meg Lota Brown: "The poem is 1,056 lines of iambic pentameter, 300 lines of which constitute 'The Dreame'; the rhyme schme of the six-line stanzas is abcbdd."
+According to scholar Meg Lota Brown: "The poem is 1,056 lines of iambic pentameter, 300 lines of which constitute 'The Dreame'; the rhyme scheme of the six-line stanzas is abcbdd."